negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

         draw_module_hyperparameter_info=False,
         graph_name='graph2_evo')

-As soon as a value is assigned to the hyperparameter that the dependent hyperparameter depends on, the the dependent hyperparameter is assigned a value.
-The value assignment to the dependent hyperparameter is triggered due to the fact that all the hyperparameters that the dependent hyperparameter depends on have been assigned values.
+A dependent hyperparameter is assigned a value as soon as the hyperparameters that it depends on have been assigned values.

 Delaying sub-search space creation through substitution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We have talked about modules and hyperparameters.
 For hyperparameters, we distinguish between independent hyperparameters (hyperparameters whose value is set independently of any other hyperparameters), and dependent hyperparameters (hyperparameters whose value is computed as a function of the values of other hyperparameters).
-For modules, we distinguish between basic modules (modules that stay in place when all hyperparameters that the module depends on have been assigned values), and substitution modules
-(modules that disappear, giving rise to a new graph fragment in its place with other modules, when all hyperparameters that the module depends on have been assigned values).
+For modules, we distinguish between basic modules (modules that stay in place when all hyperparameters that the module depends on have been assigned values), and substitution modules (modules that disappear, giving rise to a new graph fragment in its place with other modules, when all hyperparameters that the module depends on have been assigned values).

-So far, we have only concerned ourselves with basic modules (e.g., the dense module that we used in the example search spaces above).
-Basic modules are used to represent eventual computations, i.e., after values for all the hyperparameters of the module and values for the inputs are available, the module implements some well-defined computation.
+So far, we have only concerned ourselves with basic modules (e.g., the dense module in the example search spaces above).
+Basic modules are used to represent computations, i.e., the module implements some well-defined computation after values for all the hyperparameters of the module and values for the inputs are available.
+By contrast, substitution modules encode structural transformations (they do not implement any computation) based on the values of their hyperparameters.
+Substitution modules are inspired by ideas of delayed evaluation from the programming languages literature.
-In contrast, we can have modules whose purpose is to serve as a placeholder until some property is determined.
-The purpose of these modules is not to implement computation but to delay the choice of a specific property (i.e., the choice of values for specific hyperparameter that capture this structural transformation).
-The fundamental concept to express these transformations is the notion of a substitution module.
-Substitution modules rely heavily on the ideas of delayed evaluation from programming languages.

 We have implemented many structural transformations as substitution modules in DeepArchitect.
-A very important property of substitution modules is that they are completely independent of the underlying framework used for the basic modules (i.e., they work without requiring any adaptation for Keras, Tensorflow, Scikit-Learn, or any other framework).
-Let us consider an example search space using a substitution module that implements an operation that either includes a submodule or not.
+Substitution modules are that they are independent of the underlying framework of the basic modules (i.e., they work without any adaptation for Keras, Tensorflow, Scikit-Learn, or any other framework).
+Let us consider an example search space using a substitution module that either includes a submodule or not.

 .. code:: python